QuickStarts

 How do I choose which sounds MIDIPlayer X plays?

-This is actually a somewhat complicated multi-part question.
 The short answer is that sounds are determined by program changes in the MIDI file and the MIDI device you have selected to play the file to; MIDIPlayer X itself does not play a role in selecting sounds.
 Read on if you’d like a bit more explanation.

 1. Which MIDI device / output is the file playing to?
 MIDIPlayer X allows you to select any available MIDI device / output to play the file to using the drop down menu.
 The choices in MIDIPlayer’s menu will be determined by: